maxal9999/hash_decoder/README.md

 cmake ..
 make

-In executable file hash_decoder.cpp constant variable MAX is responsible for the maximum length of the encoded word.
-You can change it to change the analyzed range.

 EXAMPLE RUN:
 ./hash_decoder 3 5 65-90:97-122 b67af3651497e0d3ef0fde55308a7d0e
+OUTPUT:
+Result: avac

+Also added a fifth parameter - the maximum length of the selection of an encrypted word.
+By default, the parameter is set to 4.

+EXAMPLE RUN:
+./hash_decoder 3 5 65-90:97-122 b67af3651497e0d3ef0fde55308a7d0e 5
 OUTPUT:
 Result: avac